thisancog/statistics.js/README.md

 ##### Install from the command line #####

-Install from the command line with NPM, Yarn or Bower:
+Install from the command line with NPM or Yarn:

 ```
 $ npm install statistics.js
 $ yarn add statistics.js
-$ bower install statistics.js --save
 ```

 And then require the module in your project: